top of page

 AI enhanced navigation reimagined for pedestrians.

 Unlike current navigational apps designed for cars, oko is reimagining navigation from a pedestrian-first perspective.
-Oko leverages AI to interpret real-time visual information from your environment and seamlessly integrates with GPS, creating the most accurate pedestrian navigation app available.
+Oko leverages AI to interpret real-time visual information from your environment.
+We are creating a seamless integration with GPS, creating the most accurate pedestrian navigation app available.

 AI-powered visual assistance when you need it.

-Identifying pedestrian signals, crosswalks or bus stops has never been so easy - all with our intuitive, AI-powered oko app.
+Currently oko helps you identify pedestrian signals, and in the future, it will also assist in identifying things like crosswalks and bus stops - all through our intuitive, AI-powered oko app.
 Simply raise the phone and, by using your camera, oko will assist you along your route.

 A mockup displays three iPhones, each showcasing a different feature of the Oko app.
 On the left, an iPhone demonstrates the ability to detect a stop sign and crosswalk.
 In the middle, another iPhone displays the capability to identify a bus, specifying its line and destination, in this case, bus B61 heading towards Park Slope.
 The iPhone on the right illustrates the app's ability to recognize bus stops, showcasing a bus stop sign in Manhattan.